App-vNext/Polly/docs/chaos/outcome.md

 new ResiliencePipelineBuilder<HttpResponseMessage>()
     .AddChaosOutcome(new ChaosOutcomeStrategyOptions<HttpResponseMessage>
     {
-        // Use OutcomeGenerator<T> to register the results to be injected OutcomeGenerator = new OutcomeGenerator<HttpResponseMessage>()
+        // Use OutcomeGenerator<T> to register the results and exceptions to be injected OutcomeGenerator = new OutcomeGenerator<HttpResponseMessage>()
             .AddResult(() => new HttpResponseMessage(HttpStatusCode.InternalServerError)) // Result generator
             .AddResult(() => new HttpResponseMessage(HttpStatusCode.TooManyRequests), weight: 50) // Result generator with weight
             .AddResult(context => CreateResultFromContext(context)) // Access the ResilienceContext to create result
-    });
+            .AddException<HttpRequestException>(), // You can also register exceptions });
 ```
 <!-- endSnippet -->